iBicha/playlet/docs/README.md

 ### Roku Developer mode

-To develop Playlet applications, you need to enable Developer mode on your Roku device.
+To develop Roku applications, you need to enable Developer mode on your Roku device.
 Using your Roku remote, enter the following sequence:

 <!-- markdownlint-disable-next-line -->